caspgin/TerminalTextEditor/README.md

 ## Usage

 To open a file:
-1. Run the executable file and give file name that is to be opened.
+1. Run the executable file and give the file name to be opened.

 To create a new file:
 1. Run the executable file
 2. `Ctrl-S`: Save the file.
 It will prompt for a name.
-3. Don't forget to pass the filetype at the end.
+3. Don't forget to pass the file type at the end.

 ## Keyboard Shortcuts